openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > Following tutorial will covers DomainKeys/DKIM implementation using OpenDKIM on SLES or
         openSUSE.
 Domain Keys Identified Mail (DKIM) is a technology designed to make it difficult or impossible for criminals to steal the identities of legitimate organizations.
-This authentication technology allows good senders to â€œsignâ€ a message to prove that it really did come from them..
+This authentication technology allows good senders to “sign” a message to prove that it really did come from them..
 >
 > DKIM originally written as sender authentication protocol developed in order to address